corno93/mm-django/README.md

 Atm the only info displayed will be a calendar that shows a user's spending on a daily, weekly, monthly view.

-Hopefully a intelligent search bar can be added later.
+Hopefully an intelligent search bar can be added later.

 ## Tech: